 It may also help reduce illnesses like hepatitis or fatty liver disease, too.

-GOJI BERRIES COULD ALSO BE PROTECTIVE OF THE KIDNEYS
+PROTECTIVE OF THE KIDNEYS

 When it comes to detox, everyone talks about the liver—but we often forget about the importance of kidney health, central to detoxification, too.